Shurugwi District

 Shurugwi, originally known as Selukwe, is a district located in Midlands Province, southern Zimbabwe.
+98,315 people live in Shurugwi rural and 23,304 live in Shurugwi town (2022 census).

 Background

 It is an important centre for gold, platinum and chrome mining, but it is perhaps best known as the home district of the former Rhodesian Prime Minister Ian Douglas Smith who owned a farm near Gwenoro Dam.
 Its principal town is also called Shurugwi.
 It is located about 30 kilometres from the Midlands Provincial capital Gweru.
 Shurugwi District encompasses much of the rural areas of Nhema and some parts of Chivi.
 The district has seen a resurgence of mining activities after the discovery of platinum at Unki which lies a few kilometres just after the Wolfshall Pass (Boterekwa).
 This has seen the establishment of a large mining complex by Implats (Impala Platinum) and the refurbishing of houses which used to belong to the old Zimasco employees.